XChikuX/notifee/UPSTREAM_ISSUE_TRIAGE.md

 ### Lifecycle / event handling

 #### `#1279` `onBackgroundEvent` does not trigger when pressing push notification
 - **Status:** Open upstream.
-No confirmed full fix in this fork.
+Not fully closed in this fork.
 - **Problem:** `notifee.onBackgroundEvent()` is not triggered when pressing a push notification while the app is in the background or quit state.
 Foreground handling works.
 - **Root cause:** When FCM sends a notification with a `notification` payload, the OS handles display and tap natively.
 Notifee never gets the press event because it did not create the notification.
 This is an architectural limitation of how FCM display notifications interact with Notifee's event system.
 There is also a separate Android-side readiness problem where foreground press events can be dropped if the React instance is not ready yet.
+- **Current state in this fork:** Some of the lower-level plumbing that maintained forks call out as fixes already appears to exist locally, especially around initial-notification handling and event routing infrastructure.
+However, that does not by itself solve the OS-owned FCM notification path.
 - **Workaround:** Send **data-only FCM messages** and use `messaging().setBackgroundMessageHandler()` → `notifee.displayNotification()`.
 For quit state, use `notifee.getInitialNotification()` as fallback.
 - **Comparison with `react-native-notify-kit`:**
   - Its README claims an Android fix for `#1279`: foreground press events no longer get dropped when the React instance is not ready.
   - It also introduces an explicit FCM handling path (`handleFcmMessage` / “FCM Mode”) to make Notifee the single display layer across Android and iOS.
-- **Gap in this fork:** This fork still relies on documentation/workaround patterns rather than a dedicated FCM integration path or a confirmed React-instance-readiness fix.
+- **Gap in this fork:** The remaining gap looks narrower than previously stated: this fork does not yet expose a first-class FCM ownership path like notify-kit, and it is not yet verified whether the React-instance-readiness edge case is fully covered.
 A prominent integration guide is still needed.

 #### `#1076` iOS `onBackgroundEvent` PRESS / DISMISSED / DELIVERED issues
 - **Status:** Open upstream.
-Not confirmed fixed in this fork.
+More likely documentation/verification gap than missing core implementation in this fork.
 - **Problem:** On iOS, trigger notification press/dismissed/delivered events don't fire in `onBackgroundEvent`.
 Only `EventType.TRIGGER_NOTIFICATION_CREATED` (type 7) fires.
 Android works correctly.
 - **Root cause:** Upstream behavior has been confusing because iOS app-state transitions around notification taps are subtle.
 In archived Notifee, this often looked like a platform difference, but the maintained fork documents a more precise routing rule.
+- **Current state in this fork:** Local iOS delegate code already appears substantially closer to the notify-kit model than the archived upstream behavior:
+  - foreground `DELIVERED` is emitted for Notifee-owned notifications
+  - response handling stores initial notification details
+  - event routing is based on the actual notification response path rather than a simplistic foreground-only assumption
 - **Comparison with `react-native-notify-kit`:**
   - Its README explicitly documents which handler fires on iOS in each app state.
   - It states that tapping a notification while the app is backgrounded or killed should still route `PRESS` to `onBackgroundEvent`, because iOS delivers the delegate callback while the app state is `Inactive`, not `Active`.
   - That means at least part of the upstream confusion may have been due to incomplete or incorrect event routing/documentation rather than an unavoidable platform limitation.
-- **Gap in this fork:** This fork has not yet adopted that clearer documented behavior model, and it is not verified here whether the native event routing matches `react-native-notify-kit`.
-Documentation should be updated, and native event routing should be compared directly before claiming parity.
+- **Gap in this fork:** The biggest remaining gap is that this behavior is not clearly documented or regression-tested here.
+Before claiming parity, it should be validated with targeted lifecycle tests and then documented explicitly.

 #### `#1041` iOS foreground APNS notification listener behavior
 - **Status:** Open. **By design** — not a Notifee bug.